devopskube/redmine_openid_connect/README.md

 ## Introduction ##
 This is a plugin based on the implementation of redmine_cas.
 It redirects to a SSO server bypassing the original Redmine login authentication and using the SSO server authentication in it's place.

+## Server Settings  ##
+Just include 'username' in the scope being sent and replied to the client app.

 ## Usage ##
 1. Go to your Redmine plugins directory.
 2. Clone/copy this plugin.